ppodev7/ppodev7/README.md

 ###

 <p align="center">
 Hi!
 I'm Pedro Fidelis Mandoti!
-A technology enthusiast driven by curiosity and proactivity when it comes to learning and evolving.
+A technology enthusiast driven by curiosity and proactivity when it comes to learning and evolving.<br><br>
 I'm currently pursuing a degree in Systems Analysis and Development at UNICID, and I'm deeply immersed in the Python ecosystem, exploring its capabilities in building solutions.
 However, I'm not limiting myself to a single stack.
-I'm constantly expanding my skill set and exploring new technologies.
+I'm constantly expanding my skill set and exploring new technologies.<br><br>

-I'm passionate about problem-solving, a big fan of Batman, and a proud dog lover.
+I'm passionate about problem-solving, a big fan of Batman, and a proud dog lover.<br><br>
 This is just the beginning of my journey in tech.
 Feel free to explore my projects!
 I hope you enjoy them as much as I enjoyed building them.
 </p>